aaleino/todoman/README.md

 The progress is shown in percentages:  (Current duration) / (Target time) * 100%

 If you change the task before the timer has been completed, the work timer will not reset.
 It will reset **only when** you press "stop working".
+If task time tracking is used, the time worked so far will be deposited to the previous task.

 The 'daily accumulation' counter increases **only when** working on a task.
 It will keep on increasing also after task progress reaches 100%.